Wei Yuk: Public services

 He was associated with the official proclamation of the accession of King Edward VII and King George V. He was also a member of the Hong Kong Jubilee Committee in 1890, the Retrenchment Committee in 1894, the Queen's Statue Committee, and the Insanitary Properties Commission, in 1896, the Victoria Diamond Jubilee Committee, and the Indian Famine Relief Committee, in 1897, and the Typhoon Relief Fund Committee in 1906.
 He was also member of the Council and Court of the University of Hong Kong from 1911 to 1921.
-Sir Boshan and Ho Kai were the first Chinese Freemasons.
+Wei and Kai Ho were the first Chinese Freemasons.
 They took an active part in forming the University Lodge of Hong Kong No. 3666 when the University of Hong Kong was opened in 1912.

-Sir Boshan was chairman of the Tung Wah Hospital from 1881 to 1883 and from 1888 to 1889, the most prominent Chinese charity authority in Hong Kong.
+Wei was chairman of the Tung Wah Hospital from 1881 to 1883 and from 1888 to 1889, the most prominent Chinese charity authority in Hong Kong.
 He co-founded the Po Leung Kuk (Society for Protection of Women and Children) and was the permanent member of the committee of the society.
-He was a good friend to government official Stewart Lockhart, who was godfather to Sir Boshan's son Lock Wei, and was one of the most enthusiastic supporter of Lockhart's scheme of the Hong Kong District Watchmen's Committee.
-After its foundation, Sir Boshan served as a permanent member of the District Watchmen's Committee from 1898 until his death in 1921.
+He was a good friend to government official Stewart Lockhart, who was godfather to Boshan Wei Yuk's son Lock Wei, and was one of the most enthusiastic supporter of Lockhart's scheme of the Hong Kong District Watchmen's Committee.
+After its foundation, Wei served as a permanent member of the District Watchmen's Committee from 1898 until his death in 1921.

-Sir Boshan also served on many commissions appointed by the government to enquire into matters affecting the Chinese and served in connection between the Hong Kong and Chinese governments.
+Wei also served on many commissions appointed by the government to enquire into matters affecting the Chinese and served in connection between the Hong Kong and Chinese governments.
 He was presented with a gold medal and letter of thanks by the general public and an address of thanks from the Chinese community for his service during the plague epidemic of 1894.
-During the Six-day riots with the British takeover of New Territories in 1898, Sir Boshan was instrumental in pacifying the Chinese.
-Sir Bonshan and Ho Kai, as well as other Chinese businessmen spread rumours that the British were going to seize all land, in order to persuade villagers to sell their land cheaply.
+During the Six-day riots with the British takeover of New Territories in 1898, Wei was instrumental in pacifying the Chinese.
+Wei and Kai Ho, as well as other Chinese businessmen spread rumours that the British were going to seize all land, in order to persuade villagers to sell their land cheaply.

-Sir Boshan was also the originator of the idea of a railway from Kowloon to Canton, and thence to Peking.
+Wei was also the originator of the idea of a railway from Kowloon to Canton, and thence to Beijing.
 The idea was later carried out by the Hong Kong and Chinese governments as the construction of Kowloon-Canton Railway.
-Sir Boshan spent large sum of money in furthering the scheme, which was failed at that time due to the opposition from the Chinese officials.
+Wei spent large sum of money in furthering the scheme, which was failed at that time due to the opposition from the Chinese officials.